 - Mary Hill Center in 2009, which is now saving $17,928 in electricity costs each year

-- Duke Art Wedge in 2009 with a generous contribution from the Department of Art and Design, which is now saving $3,541 in electricity costs each year
+- Duke Art Wedge in 2009 with a generous contribution from the Department of Art, which is now saving $3,541 in electricity costs each year

 - Eight multimedia classrooms in 2009, which are now saving $10,508 in electricity costs each year

 - Parking garages at University Village in 2009, which are now saving $2,067 in electricity costs each year

 - Admin West in 2010, which is now saving $11,733 in electricity costs each year

 - The Academic Modulars in 2010, which are now saving $18,417 in electricity costs each year